 Working at the University of Montpellier

-The University of Montpellier has nearly 5,100 staff members, including approximately 3,000 tenured faculty and staff in two main categories:
+The University of Montpellier employs nearly 5,100 staff members, including approximately 3,000 tenured faculty, who fall into two main professional categories:

-By publishing its charter for Open, Transparent, and Merit-Based Recruitment (OTM-R) as part of the European "HR Excellence in Research" label, the University of Montpellier has chosen to report on this approach and the recruitment processes in place at UM with regard to researchers and all staff at the institution.
+By publishing its charter for Open, Transparent, and Merit-Based Recruitment (OTM-R) as part of the European “HR Excellence in Research” label, the University of Montpellier has chosen to provide an overview of this initiative and the recruitment processes currently in place at the university for researchers and all other staff members.

 Recruitment